andref2015/Page-Scout/README.md

 Here's how to get started:

 #### DOWNLOAD FOLDER
-1. Download the [page_scout](https://github.com/andref2015/Page-Scout/tree/main/page_scout) folder in this repository.
+1. Download the ZIP folder of this repository (click on the green "Code" button -> Download zip)

 #### SETUP YOUR OPENAI API KEY
 1. Go to https://beta.openai.com/account/api-keys and copy your API key.